I've been searching for a good retinol for a REALLY long time.

 Although she launched it back in 2013, it was mostly a celeb secret until last year, when Kim Kardashian called it out on Snapchat as her favourite retinol.
 (Shani: "I cried, I thought my life changed.
 I couldn't believe it.
 It was the biggest thing ever.")

-It's safe to say that most of her clients are on it, including these beauties:
+It's safe to say that most of her clients are on it, including these ladies:

-As if their complexions weren't incentive enough, I was also motivated to purchase it based on the unique formulation, unlike any other retinol serum I've seen.
+As if their gorgeous complexions weren't incentive enough, I was ALSO motivated to purchase Retinol Reform based on its unique formulation—which is unlike any other retinol serum I've seen!